trvrb/dynamics-practical/README.md

 ![figtree_colours](images/figtree_colours.png)

-This results in nodes colored by their most likely location.
 Including a legend will make this more clear.

-**Turn on 'Legend' and choose location for 'Attribute'.**
+**Turn on 'Legend' and choose 'location' for 'Attribute'.**

-The resulting phylogenies shows early nodes in Mexico and the USA and from their spreading to the rest of the world.
+The resulting phylogenies shows early nodes in Mexico and the USA and from them spreading to the rest of the world.

 ![figtree_geo](images/figtree_geo.png)

 Adjustments can be made in the 'Layout' list to better see transitions between locations.

-In the phylogeographic reconstruction, each node can be annotated with the proportion of samples assigned to a particular location.
+In the phylogeographic reconstruction, each node in each MCMC sample is annotated with a geographic location.
+The certainty of the geographic reconstruction can be assessed by looking the distribution of node states across the MCMC.
-The file `pandemic_geo.root` gives the root reconstruction across the MCMC.
+The file `pandemic_geo.root` gives the reconstruction of the root node across the MCMC.
-Here, we see the following:
+Here, we see the following distribution:

                | Frequency
 ---            | ---